getpelican/pelican-themes/notebook/README.md

 	<meta name="twitter:description" content="{{ article.Summary }}">

 The `article.summary` variable must be set on the header of the Rest/Markdown article source file (tag : `Summary:`).
 If not, the first `SUMMARY_MAX_LENGTH` words from the blog post will be used as a default summary.

+## Icons

+The social icons are from Font-Awesome, and colorized by myself.

+Font Awesome by Dave Gandy - http://fortawesome.github.com/Font-Awesome